 The MA program specifies how the income and assets of a married couple are treated when one spouse receives long-term care services and applies for MA.
 At the time of application for MA, an asset assessment is conducted.
-The spouse receiving long-term care can transfer assets to the spouse who is still living in the community to bring that spouse's assets to \$119,220 in 2016.
+In 2018, the spouse receiving long-term care can transfer assets to the spouse who is still living in the community to bring that spouse's assets to a maximum of \$123,600.